Joseph weaponized Egyptian prejudice against shepherds to secure his family prime real estate in Goshen — strategic truth-telling, not deception.

 Rachel's Descendants 💛

 Total from Rachel's branch: fourteen people.
-Small in number compared to Leah's crew, but the impact of this line — especially Joseph's — was about to be massive. 👑
+Small in number compared to crew, but the impact of this line — especially Joseph's — was about to be massive. 👑

 Bilhah's Descendants 📖